-What’s in Your Sunscreen: Six Ingredients to Avoid This Summer
+What’s in Your Sunscreen: 6 Ingredients to Avoid

 As we head into a holiday weekend and the peak of summer, you’re bound to be stocking up on sunscreen to protect your family during long days at the lake or by the pool.
 However, the sunscreen that you’re about to buy and slather on yourself and your children likely contains harmful and toxic chemicals that might actually cause more harm than good.